larkintuckerllc/aws-architect-associate/2/2.3/route-53/README.md

 > When you use an alias record to route traffic to an AWS resource, Route 53 automatically recognizes changes in the resource.
 For example, suppose an alias record for example.com points to an ELB load balancer at lb1-1234.us-east-2.elb.amazonaws.com.
 If the IP address of the load balancer changes, Route 53 automatically starts to respond to DNS queries using the new IP address.

 -AWS-[Choosing between alias and non-alias records](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-choosing-alias-non-alias.html)

+**note:** A Cloud Guru, AWS DNS supports health checks when using a routing policy; can send SNS if failure.

 ### Sidebar into Certificate Manager